Cloudxtreme/Payment-Form-1/README.md

 Upon form submission the card number is then checked using the LUHN formula.
 If this test passes the card data is aggretaed into a single JSON document and is sent via a POST AJAX request to the server.
 Ideally this data would be encrypted on the client but such a task is beyond the scope of this project.

 On the server the card information would be securely checked and the transaction would occur.
 A JSON response object is then sent back to the client.
 In this demo a "success" message is always sent if the client validations pass.
 A success message is then displayed to the client.

+Running the Application
+---

+* Run 'bundle install' to retrieve all required gems

+* Start the server ruby 'ruby app.rb '

+* Navigate to localhost:4567

 Testing
 ----